Countless places throughout Bavaria take visitors on a journey through time to the age of Romans and Germanic tribes.

 The Porta Praetoria is hidden away between bars, the Danube and Regensburg cathedral.
 It is one of two remaining Roman gates in Germany.

-The Germanisches Nationalmuseum delivers a vivid presentation of valuable works of art and cultural history from the German-speaking world.
+The Germanisches Nationalmuseum offers a vivid presentation of high-quality works of art and cultural history from the German-speaking world.